mitmproxy/mitmproxy/docs/src/content/howto-ignoredomains.md

 ---
-title: "Ignoring Domains"
+title: "Allowing/Ignoring Domains"
 menu:
     howto:
         weight: 2
 ---

-# Ignoring Domains
+# Allowing/Ignoring Domains

 There are two main reasons why you may want to exempt some traffic from mitmproxy's interception mechanism: